probonopd/MiniDexed/README.md

 * Start playing
 * If the system seems to become unresponsive after a few seconds, remove `usbspeed=full` from `cmdline.txt` and repeat ([details](https://github.com/probonopd/MiniDexed/issues/39))
 * See the Wiki for [Menu](https://github.com/probonopd/MiniDexed/wiki/Menu) operation
+* If something is unclear or does not work, don't hesitate to [ask](https://github.com/probonopd/MiniDexed/discussions/)!

 ## Pinout